RainbowPonny/ruby-binking/README.md

 If you need caching, you can add `config.cache` parameter with `FaradayMiddleware::Caching` [compatible cache store](https://github.com/lostisland/faraday_middleware/wiki/Caching).

-Add `config.cache` if you need logging.
+Add `config.logger` if you need logging.

 And then you can simply get one of resource binking resource `form`/`bank`/`banks`